city81/BetfairService/README.md

 BetfairService
 ==============

-Provides an API to perform tasks not offered via the Betfair API service itself.
+Provides a Java API to the Betfair Web Service.
+Also exposes methods which the service itself doesn't offer eg getFavourite, placeSmallStakeBets